fawazahmed0/the-solo-developers-manifesto/README.md

 **Things to Remember:**

-- Eliminate waste (partial work, multitasking, task switching, bugs, extra features, relearning, unnecessarily complex solution, unnecessary stress, building wrong feature, rework)
+- Eliminate waste (partial work, multitasking, task switching, bugs, extra features, relearning, unnecessarily complex solution, unnecessary stress, building wrong feature, rework, waiting)
 - Implement new learnings
 - Decide as late as possible (so that to know more about problem and not waste time on things that&#39;s not required)
 - Deliver ASAP